cloudera/hue/docs/docs-site/content/administrator/configuration/editor/_index.md

       ## If 'user' and 'password' are omitted, they will be prompted in the UI.
       options='{"url": "jdbc:presto://localhost:8080/catalog/schema", "driver": "io.prestosql.jdbc.PrestoDriver", "user": "root", "password": "root"}'

+JDBC:

-The Presto JDBC client driver is maintained by the Presto Team and can be downloaded here: https://prestodb.io/docs/current/installation/jdbc.html
+The client driver is maintained by the Presto Team and can be downloaded here: https://prestodb.io/docs/current/installation/jdbc.html

     [[[presto]]]
     name=Presto JDBC